John Hampden: 1640 to July 1642; the road to civil war

 This reflected widespread concern over Arminianism in the Church of England, seen as evidence of pro-Catholic policies and confirmed by Charles making war on the Protestant Scots, but not assisting his nephew Charles Louis against the Catholic Emperor.
 Many feared he was about to sign an alliance with Spain, a view shared by the French and Venetian ambassadors; ending arbitrary rule was thus important for England and the European Protestant cause in general.
 (Note: A perspective summarised by Francis Rous in 1641; "For Arminianism is the span of a Papist, and if you mark it well, you shall see an Arminian reaching to a Papist, a Papist to a Jesuit, a Jesuit to the Pope, and the other to the King of Spain.
 And having kindled fire in our neighbours, they now seek to set on flame this kingdom also.")

 Since convention prevented direct attacks on Charles, the alternative was to prosecute his 'evil counsellors', showing even if he was above the law, his subordinates were not, and he could not protect them; the intention was to make others think twice about their actions.
 Laud was impeached in December 1640, and held in the Tower of London; (Note: He was not executed until 1645) the king's chief minister the Earl of Strafford, former Lord Deputy of Ireland and organiser of the 1640 Bishops War, was executed in May 1641.

-The Commons also passed a series of constitutional reforms, including the Triennial Acts, abolition of the Star Chamber, and an end to levying taxes without Parliament's consent.
+The Commons also passed a series of constitutional reforms, including the Triennial Act 1640 (16 Cha.
+1. c.
+1), abolition of the Star Chamber, and an end to levying taxes without Parliament's consent.
 Voting as a block, the bishops ensured all these were rejected by the Lords.
 In June 1641, Parliament responded with the Bishops Exclusion Bill, which was rejected by the Lords.
 The outbreak of the Irish Rebellion in October brought matters to a head; both Charles and Parliament supported raising troops to suppress it, but neither trusted the other with their control.

 The Grand Remonstrance was presented to Charles on 1 December 1641; unrest culminated in 23 to 29 December with widespread riots in Westminster, led by the London apprentices.
 Suggestions Parliamentary leaders helped organise these have not been proved, but it prevented bishops attending the Lords.
 On 30 December, John Williams, Archbishop of York and eleven other bishops, signed a complaint, disputing the legality of any laws passed by the Lords during their exclusion.
 Led by Denzil Holles, the Commons ruled this was an invitation for the king to dissolve Parliament, and all twelve were arrested for treason.